scylladb/care-pet/docs/getting_started.md

 The example application uses Docker to run a three-node ScyllaDB cluster.
 You can also use Scylla Cloud as your database.
 Claim your free Scylla Cloud account [here](https://scylladb.com/cloud).

-Clone the repository and change to the directory of your language of choice:
+Clone the repository and change to the directory of a language (Go, Java, etc.):
 ```
 git clone git@github.com:scylladb/care-pet.git
 cd go